Thinkific has been one of the most popular course platforms out there.

 Student engagement reports

-Also, you can monitor the progress report of each of your students under the “Progress” section.
+You can monitor the progress report of each of your students under the “Progress” section.

 If you’re interested in per-video level analytics, you have overview and also retention graphs for every video.